 The main play area consists of carpet and lino allowing the children to explore the environment around them.
 The play room is structured around the areas of development, allowing children to experience a range of activities.
 There is a separate area which is used for messy and sensory activities where the children can paint, use play dough and explore a variety of sensory and texture activities with the support of a carer.

-Mini Tots have their own outdoor enclosed garden with direct access from the room allowing each individual child to follow his or her interests without interruption both indoors and outdoors through out the day.
+Seedlings have their own outdoor enclosed garden with direct access from the room allowing each individual child to follow his or her interests without interruption both indoors and outdoors through out the day.

-Mini Tots follows the guidelines as outlined in the Early Years Foundation Stage and sets out clear learning opportunities for each child, starting with what they can already do and building on this to extend it further, for example by supporting or encouraging young children trying to stand or walk, the opportunity to use toys and furniture for cruising.
+Seedlings follows the guidelines as outlined in the Early Years Foundation Stage and sets out clear learning opportunities for each child, starting with what they can already do and building on this to extend it further, for example by supporting or encouraging young children trying to stand or walk, the opportunity to use toys and furniture for cruising.

 The staff and children follow a daily routine in which, the children are provided with a caring, fun, relaxing and stimulating environment in which to learn through play.
 We ensure that all planning is based on children’s individual learning needs, and therefore provide opportunities for all children to succeed in an atmosphere where all children feel valued.